jens-na/jekyll-reveal/README.md

 Create a new slide
 ==================
 New slides are created in the directory `_slides`.
-The index page updates automatically.
-Take a look at the [example slides](https://github.com/jens-na/jekyll-reveal/tree/master/_slides).

 YAML front matter
 =================